FarronF/limerick-council-meetings/meetings/2025/01/15-Monthly Meeting of the Municipal District of Newcastle West/Minutes -  Meeting of The Municipal District of Newcastle West - 6th December 2024.md

 it was agreed by all the Members that the Director would write to the Minister for Housing,

-Local Government and Heritage with regard to this matter.--- 3
+Local Government and Heritage with regard to this matter.
+---
+3

 5.